Apollo1840/United_Kagglers/005_landmarks_retrieval/README.md

     pip install torchvision
     pip install scikit-image

-More detailed information see the end of this markdown.
+For more detailed information, please check the end of this markdown.

 ## How to download imgs